Agoric/documentation/main/ertp/api/brand.md

 # Brand
-The `brand` identifies the kind of assets.
+A `brand` identifies the type of assets.
 A particular `brand` has one-to-one relationships with an `issuer` and a `mint`, and one-to-many relationships with `purses` and `payments`.

 Meaning for, say, the Quatloos `brand`: